Register your Information for Free Stone Samples Sent Express to You!

 • Material Type: Different types of stone offer different looks and durability levels.
 Slate, quartzite, marble, and limestone each have unique qualities.
 For example, slate is great for both indoor and outdoor use due to its durability and resistance to fading.
 Marble offers a more refined look but requires more maintenance.

 • Colour and Texture: Stacked stone comes in various colours and textures.
-Select a color that complements the surrounding decor and fits the space’s intended atmosphere.
+Select a colour that complements the surrounding decor and fits the space’s intended atmosphere.
 Texture also plays a crucial role in achieving the desired aesthetic effect, whether rustic, modern, or traditional.

 • Size and Shape: The size and shape of the stones will significantly impact the installation process and the overall appearance.
 Smaller stones can be more versatile for intricate designs, while larger stones make a bold statement and are generally used for larger surfaces.